Table of Contents

 The Role of Gender in the Expression and Detection of Emotion

-It is not clear why there are differences in emotional experiences between men and women.
-It has been suggested that they may be a reflection of the historical roles of men and women.
-Men have had the role of needing to compete and fight, and therefore, soft emotions are avoided to prevent displaying any weakness.
-Women traditionally have the role of being the nurturer and caretaker.
-As such, women tend to be associated with emotions such as love, warmth, happiness, and sympathy.
+It is not clear why there are differences in emotional experiences between men and women, but it has been suggested that this may be a reflection of the historical roles of men and women.
+Historically, men had to compete and fight; therefore, soft emotions were avoided to prevent displaying any weakness.
+Women traditionally were nurturers and caretakers.
+As such, they tended to be associated with emotions such as love, warmth, happiness, and sympathy.

 The Role of Culture in the Expression and Detection of Emotion

-Verbal and Non-verbal Communication
+Verbal and Nonverbal Communication

 Humans are also able to communicate without the use of words with nonverbal communication, which is an important means of sharing information.
-Non-verbal communication relies on a variety of unspoken cues and signals including facial expressions, gestures, body language, posture, touch, physical distance, intonation and non-verbal vocalizations such as sighing.
+Nonverbal communication relies on a variety of unspoken cues and signals, including facial expressions, gestures, body language, posture, touch, physical distance, intonation, and nonverbal vocalizations such as sighing.